gnikyt/laravel-shopify/CONTRIBUTING.md

 1. Fork the repository (see adding upstream below)
 2. Create a branch such as `cool-new-feature`
 3. Create your code
-4. Create and run successfull tests (see testing below)
+4. Create and run successful tests (see testing below)
 5. Submit a pull request

 ## Found a bug?